RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 5.md

 The room was dark compared to the vibrantly lit halls, Trouble was sitting in a bulky chair in the corner under a lamp.
 The curtains drawn and none of the overhead lights were on, long shadows spread around the room.
 Brun took one of the decoratively cut apples and lobbed it to Trouble's left side.
 Trouble, for her apparent prowess, managed to snatch the Apple out of the air with deft precision.
 Only to wince and drop it, followed by a look of panic appearing as she snatched the apple from the air again with her right hand.

 "Very swish, I'm impressed Trouble."
-Brun said as she sat down on the floor Infront of them and placed their plate of food on the arm of their chair.
+Brun said as she sat down on the floor in front of them and placed their plate of food on the arm of their chair.

 They sat are in silence, just the noise of chewing and utensils scraping.
 Brun didn't find the quiet to be uncomfortable, she spent a lot of her time looking up at Trouble and watching them exist near her.
 A lot of the time they had spent together had been quite emotionally fraught, so a relaxing meal with no one in tears was a nice change of pace.
 But as she had noted earlier and confirmed with the apple, Trouble was apparently concealing an injury in their left hand.